qua-platform/qua-libs/Tutorials/intro-to-octave/README.md

 # Intro to octave
 This folder contains scripts for checking the octave and integrating it into your running experiments.

-## octave health check
+## This folder contains four python files
-The file `health_check_octave.py` contains some basics test for the octave.
+1. `health_check_octave.py` runs some basics octave tests.

-## run experiment with octave
-In the file `hello_octave.py` you can see an example of integrating octave into your experiments!
+2. `hello_octave.py` shows an example of running a program with the octave.
-It uses the `configuration.py` file for the config and `set_octave` file for setting all the octave parameters.
+3. `configuration.py` is the configuration file for `hello_octave.py`.
+4. `set_octave.py` sets all octave parameters.

 ### `set_octave.py`
-You can set all octave parameters in the `set_octave.py` file.

 Let's talk about each function separately:

 1. `get_elements_used_in_octave` function returns a list of all the elements that the octave is using for a specific program.
 This is for a later use.

 2. `octave_configuration` function:
-2.1.
-Creates a `calibration_db.json` file where the calibration parameters will be updated.
+   1. Creates a `calibration_db.json` file where the calibration parameters will be updated.
-2.2.
-Adds the octave devices to the octave_config object 2.3.
-Sets the port mapping for each OPX-octave pair.
+   2. Adds the octave devices to the octave_config object
+   3. Sets the port mapping for each OPX-octave pair.

-Note that the default is having only one octave.
+   Note that the default is to use only one octave.
 If you have more than one you need set `more_than_one_octave=True`, enter the `set_octave.py` file and change the relevant parameters under this flag.

 3. `octave_settings` function:
    1. Sets the clock.
 The default is internal.